fuzzygroup/indiana50501.org/index.md

 ### Recurring Protests in Indiapolis

-* Every Tuesday, Thursday, 12 to 1 -- FBI Office in Castleton next to Costco.
-Show your displeasure about the FBI arresting our judges.
-Let's show them they no longer can say "Fidelity", "Bravery", "Integrity".
-[Flier]()
 * Every Friday Night, 4 to 6.
 Indianapolis State House.
 Let's show our government employees just how unpopular Trump is.  **No more kings**.
 [Flier]()

 **Want your event here?
 Signal message Scott / @CancelTesla.2025 with date, title and link**